keithro/trivia-game/notes.md

 ## Other Todos
 - Add streak back (use active class? so it only renders for a few seconds)
-- Spruce up Loader
-- Add about and leaderboard (even if it is fake data)
 - Remove fonts, images, etc that you don't use
-- Fix Home/Nav layout
 - Deploy!!!
 - Favicon